 Who Calls the Chaplain?

-Upon your request, your nurse or patient service navigator will assist in coordinating a visit or call with the pastoral volunteer on duty.
+Upon your request, your nurse or a member of the health care team will assist in coordinating a visit or call with the pastoral volunteer on duty.
 Patients, family members, or friends are encouraged to request a chaplain if they are:

 - Anxious, worried, upset